Saucony Excursion TR9 Fully Reviewed Review Facts

 The mesh upper of the Saucony Excursion TR9 is very breathable.

 The inner lining is moisture wicking as well.
 This shoe can be used in hot weather, while still providing protection in colder weather as well.
 I found the shoe to be perfectly breathable

 when paired with thin sports socks.

-.
 There is also some extra cushioning in the heel which means overall comfort every foot strike.
-The shoe is in the neutral category
+The Saucony Excursion TR9 is in the neutral category of running shoe,

 The shoe can run a little narrow, compared to other neutral running shoes

 offered by Saucony.
 Some people with very wide feet might find the forefoot a little constricting.
 Should you need to put a custom-made insert inside the shoe, and the shoe is lined with soft fabric, giving you an excellent next to foot feel.

 This shoe is offered a couple of different color variations for both men and women.
 Each color variation is relatively neutral (black or grey) with the brighter accents characteristic of the Saucony